DustinJackson/html-webpack-inline-source-plugin/README.md

 Enhances [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)
 functionality by adding the `{inlineSource: 'regex string'}` option.

-This is an extension plugin for the [webpack](http://webpack.github.io) plugin [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) - a plugin that simplifies the creation of HTML files to serve your webpack bundles.
+This is an extension plugin for the [webpack](http://webpack.github.io) plugin [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
+It allows you to embed javascript and css source inline.

 Installation
 ------------